 While the Fatal Four make up the largest cause of deaths, everyday injuries occur far more often.
 Preventing worker injury and illnesses has also dropped from what it was five decades ago.
 There were almost 11 incidents of worker injuries and illnesses per 1000 workers in 1972.
 That number shrunk to almost 3 per 100 workers in 2019.

-Construction industry occupations are one of the top five with the largest number of injuries according to National Safety Council.
+Unfortunately, the numbers are most likely higher than these.
+Almost one-fourth of construction workers responding to a National Safety Council.
 No doubt, you want to ensure every workday ends with zero injuries.
 Considering the shortage of qualified construction workers, it’s more challenging to find replacements to ensure the project stays on schedule.
 Therefore, it’s imperative to take advantage of every opportunity to reduce injuries and deaths.

 It’s just the nature of working in the construction industry.
 Workers face dangerous situations every day.
 They deal with unsafe noise levels, injury risks from moving heavy equipment, and exposure to extreme temperatures.
 The construction site has a continuous flow of people, equipment, and materials coming and going.
 It’s nearly impossible to eliminate all the hazards.